AdobeDocs/control-panel-learn.en/help/sftp-management/generate-ssh-key.md

 role: Admin
 level: Experienced
 ---
-# Generating an SSH Key
+# Generate an SSH Key

 You must be able to generate an SSH key in order to be able to add it to the Control Panel.